support@mavrtr.com

 • What's already working / key risks

-• 5 ad angles, each with a hook (≤14 words), primary text, CTA, target avatar, confidence score (1-10), and rationale
+• Ranked ad angles, each with a hook (≤14 words), primary text, CTA, target segment, confidence score (1–10), and rationale

 • A CBO campaign structure with 3–5 ad sets, budget shares, audience descriptions, and placement recommendations

-Stage 5 — PDF Generation
+Stage 5 — Deployment artifacts

-What happens if a stage fails?
+What happens if a stage fails